“Flush Out” or “Flesh Out”: Which Is Correct?

 Time to flesh out the difference between these common phrases.
 Or should we say "flush out"?

 There are a lot of confusing grammar rules out there.
 So many, in fact, that it can be hard to keep up.
 Do you know the difference between lay vs. lie?
 OK vs. okay?
-“Flush out” or “flesh out”?
+All of a sudden vs. all of the sudden?
+“Burnt vs. burned“?
 You may have been using these words and phrases incorrectly all this time without even knowing it.
 Before you make any drastic changes—or flush out your old grammar habits—let’s flesh out the difference between “flush out” and “flesh out.”
 Confused?
 You’ve come to the right place.

 What does “flush out” mean?